 As you can imagine, the connection he had was different.
 It's usually the other way around, so he had to go to great lengths, with support from me and the engineering management organization.
 He managed to pull it off, but he had to work on it constantly.

-We make sure people get together on-site semi regularly, so they build connections and get to know each other.
+Managing a fully remote onboarding process is difficult, so we make sure people get together on-site semi-regularly, so they build connections and get to know each other.
 We have a team member in Portugal, and we have other team members who live an hour away by plane in the US.
 The difference in travel length and duration impacts how frequently a remote developer comes to the office.

 Something always goes wrong anyway, but it’s usually one or two things as opposed to fifty.
 Of course, we have them update the documents; I think that's pretty standard.
 So, we automate a lot in getting them set up, to involve them in team rituals and processes as soon as possible.

 Have them meet everybody and get them involved in small things early on that are doable on their own.
 In this way, they won't have to spend too much time figuring out lots of different things to be able to solve a problem.
 It’s useful to get an initial set of wins you can say you've accomplished in the first few weeks.
-Ideally, you do this while they’re on site, as it tends to build engagement.
+Ideally, you do this while they’re on site, as it tends to build engagement for remote employees.

 On an ongoing basis, I tend to work on a 7-day, 30-day, 60-day, 90-day set of goals to keep them on track.